 #1.
 Google Ping

-The best thing in RSS feed services that most SEOs like is that the Ping services.
-If you use Feedburner as the RSS feed service for your blog.
+The best thing in RSS feed services that most SEOs like is the Ping services.
+Suppose you use Feedburner as the RSS feed service for your blog.
 You can use this method.

 Step #1: Sign in to your Feedburner account and go to Feed Title >> Publicize >> Pingshot.